Cleaning out the lint trap of your dryer is second nature to most. We often do it after each load.

 5. Less Maintenance

 Like any other appliance or machine, your dryer will last longer and work better if it’s properly cared for.
-Cleaning the vent regularly will help ensure that your clothes are being dried in a timely manner and you aren’t wasting unnecessary energy.
+Cleaning the dryer vent regularly will help ensure that your clothes are being dried in a timely manner and you aren’t wasting unnecessary energy.
 Extended drying times can even cause strain on your fabrics.

 A dryer that continues to run with a clogged vent can cause internal problems that require repairs.
 This means more money for you.